 Insurance companies must weed out invalid claims to protect the insurance pool.
 However, they may also engage in bad faith tactics to intentionally deny valid claims.
 In this situation, the policyholder may file a bad faith lawsuit for damages.
-However, this option is only available to people with certain types of policies.
+This option is only available to people with certain types of policies.
 Below, our insurance lawyers in San Francisco explain bad faith claims under ERISA.

 Individual Insurance Policies vs. Group Plans